-Join Scott Simpson for an in-depth discussion in this video Optional: Creating a virtual machine, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Optional: Creating a virtual machine, part of Learning Linux Command Line (2016).

 This course will establish the foundation for more advanced Linux topics.
 Find other Linux training courses here.

 - Finding help for Linux commands

 - Searching and editing text